trailer by @twinkykook

 Jungkook nodded, unsure what to say or think.
 It was all too much to take in at once, and he could feel a headache creeping from the frown he had harbored from the past minutes of Jimin’s explanations.
 “When do I meet them?”

 “Tomorrow.”
 Jimin dropped from his stool, reaching to one of the bookshelves and pulling out a thick black binder.
-“I’ll give you the chance to process all of this, let you settle in your new home and room, but you do have one little assignment for the night.”
+“I’ll give you the chance to process all of this, let you settle into your new home and room, but you do have one little assignment for the night.”
 He dropped it in front of him, the impact making the surrounding objects on the table jump up.
 “Reading this.
 It’s all of the clones profiles, everything you need to know about them.
 Years of my observations summed into neat little paragraphs for your amenity.
 You are welcome.”

 Jungkook was about to open it, fingers sliding against the plastic surface, but Jimin slapped his hand off.
 “You’ll have plenty time for that later, let’s go and eat dinner first.”
 Jungkook nodded and took hold of the binder, rising to follow Jimin that was already halfway out the door.
 His mind was buzzing with questions and inquiries, eager to know more about these said clones, itching to read over what laid inside of the binder.